rtreacy87/htb-scrape/README.md

 HTB-Scrape is a utility that extracts structured content from HackTheBox Academy HTML pages and converts it into clean, formatted text or JSON.
 It's designed to help users extract learning materials in a format that's easy to read, study, or process with language models.

+## Overview

+HTB-Scrape is designed specifically for LLM consumption.
+It creates a hierarchical structure where images are embedded within their parent elements (lists, table cells, etc.), making it easier for LLMs to understand the relationships between text and images.

 ## Features

 - Extract content from local HTML files or directly from URLs
 - Parse HackTheBox Academy's specific HTML structure
 - Extract various content types (headings, paragraphs, code blocks, lists, images, tables, alerts)
 - Download and save images from HTML content
+- Maintain proper order of elements including images
+- Create LLM-friendly structured output with embedded images
 - Extract questions from modules
 - Output in plain text (formatted for readability) or JSON
 - Modular and extensible design